dwhiffing/fury/content/aar/nf/nf41_aj/body.md

 look, and then for the A-6s to split north and south of Rogachevo, and engage the pair of surveillance radars there.
 However, what the U-2 finds calls for a hasty change of plans.
-Rogachevo is packed with enemy planes!
+Rogachevo is packed with enemy planes\!
 There are twenty of them, most of them look like MiG-25s, and ramp space is so limited that they're jammed in three or four to a tarmac space.
 Oh, and there's an SA-10 (or better) parked in the open about 15 miles W of the airbase.